Contact Us for a Free Consultation (213) 542-0979

 What Must Be Described in a Search Warrant?

-In order for a California search warrant to be legal, it has to specifically describe the:
+For a California search warrant to be legal, it has to describe the specifically:

 • place to be searched; and